FreshRealm/coding-standards/general-guidelines.md

 Any time an engineer solos on a task they must have their code reviewed via a Pull Request by at least one other engineer.
 Pairs can also ask for Code Review if they want additional feedback before merging their work (this can be especially helpful on complex tasks).

 ## Test Driven Development
 All software projects should follow Test Driven Development practices.
-In short: unit tests should be written before code; all business logic should be covered by unit tests; only the code under test should be tested (use mocks and stubs!).
+In short: build unit tests with your code in an iterative process, but each test should be written before code; all business logic should be covered by unit tests; only the code under test should be tested (use mocks and stubs!).

+TDD flow should follow the process described in this article: https://medium.com/@bethqiang/the-absolute-beginners-guide-to-test-driven-development-with-a-practical-example-c39e73a11631

 For Services and other classes, all methods should have unit tests.
 If method A calls method B, then method A’s unit tests should stub method B’s behavior.